I’m M.G. Herron, author of the Translocator Trilogy and other imaginative stories of science fiction and fantasy.

 Born Matthew Gilbert Herron in 1988 in Limestone, Maine, I now live in Austin, TX with my wife, Shelly, and our dog, Elsa.

-My full name is Matthew Gilbert Herron.
-I was born in 1988 and go by Matt among my friends.
 Books and reading have always been close to my heart.
-I love epic fantasies and fast-paced action adventure novels.
-I love literature, the dusty vanilla smell of old paperbacks, and turns of phrase that make your skin prickle.
+I love epic fantasies and fast-paced adventure novels.
+The dusty vanilla smell of old paperbacks is my happy place.
+I’m enamored of words that sing and turns of phrase that make your skin prickle.

-By 2012, however, I had realized that it was time to get serious about this whole writing thing.
-I returned to the United States and moved to Austin, TX to become a freelance writer.
-In a little detour, I became a project manager at a digital agency, where I managed over $1 million in digital projects in 3 years and spoke at SXSW Interactive.
-Now, as a freelance content strategist, I’ve returned to my writing roots.
-I consult with tech startups and small businesses on writing, editing, and marketing.
+By 2012, I had realized that I was ready to get serious about this whole writing thing.
+I returned to the United States and moved to Austin, TX to become a full-time freelance writer.
+In a little detour, I became a project manager at a web design agency, where I managed over $1 million in digital projects and spoke at the SXSW Interactive conference.
+Now I’m out on my own, as a freelance content strategist.
+Most days, I spend my mornings writing novels, and in the afternoon consult with tech startups and small businesses on copywriting and marketing strategy.

-In Austin, I also put together local talks and events for writers through the Indie Author Society, an organization for indie authors that I started on Meetup.com.
+In Austin, I occasionally put together events for writers through the local Indie Author Society, an organization for indie authors that I started on Meetup.com.

 Newsletter: Sign up here →